 Joseph served as head of the Department of Politics and Public Administration between 2002 and 2004, and again from 2011 to 2013.
 He was founding director of the Centre for Civil Society and Governance in the Faculty of Social Sciences from 2003 to 2009.
 He was deputy chairman and chairman of the University’s Common Core Curriculum Committee from 2007 to 2016, and an elected member of the University's Council from 2015 to 2018.

-Joseph was a visiting scholar at the Harvard-Yenching Institute, Harvard University from 1999 to 2000, and will be a Global Scholar and Visiting Professor at the University Center for Human Values, Princeton University (Spring 2019, Spring 2020, and Fall 2022).
+Joseph has been Visiting Scholar at the Harvard-Yenching Institute, Harvard University (1999 to 2000) and Global Scholar and Visiting Professor at the University Center for Human Values, Princeton University (Spring 2019, Spring 2020, and Fall 2022).
 In 2021, he is Visiting Scholar at the Research Center for Humanities and Social Sciences, Academia Sinica.

 - Joseph Chan, Doh Shin, and Melissa Williams eds.
 East Asian Perspectives on Political Legitimacy: Bridging the Empirical-Normative Divide, Cambridge: Cambridge University Press, 2016, 267pp.